 One million plant and animal species face the threat of extinction IPBES (2019): Global assessment report on biodiversity and ecosystem services of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services.
 E. S. Brondizio, J. Settele, S. … Continue reading.
-Major causes include the loss and fragmentation of their habitats.
+Major causes include the loss and fragmentation of their habitats, making it increasingly difficult for (endangered) species living in these areas to survive.

 Expanding the habitat of endangered species